tiagosora/WS_Proj2/README.md

 To run the application follow these steps:

-1. Have GraphDB running and the dataset `data/data_.rdf` imported.
+1. Have GraphDB running and the dataset `data/data_.rdf` imported in a repository named `ws_repository`.

 2. Create a .env file inside the root folder with the following configuration: